 We discussed the application of two types of thermodynamic constraints applied in the inversion of seismic surface wave data.
 First, we considered how heat-flow measurements can be used to improve seismic models beneath continents.
 Our results show that the uncertainties in the heat flow measurements and the crustal radioactive heat production are small enough in cratonic areas to ensure that the heat-flow constraint is useful.
-In tectonic areas, however, the uncertainties in temperature estimated from the heat flow data may be too large to improve the seismic models.
-It is likely that the heat-flow constraint also will be useful in oceanic areas wherever reliable heat-flow measurements exist because complications related to the crust are less important in oceans.
+In tectonically active areas, however, the uncertainties in temperature estimated from the heat flow data may be too large to improve the seismic models.
+Further constraints on allowed temperatures, however, are possible that would reduce the range of acceptable temperatures models.
+It is likely that the heat-flow constraint also will be useful in oceanic areas wherever reliable heat-flow measurements exist.

-The second thermodynamic constraint involves explicitly solving for parameters in the solution of the differential equations that model the thermal state and evolution of the upper mantle.
-The main idea is to parameterize the temperature profile in terms of these solutions and then to convert to seismic velocities.
+The second thermodynamic constraint involves explicitly solving for variables in a thermodynamic model of the thermal state and evolution of the upper mantle.
+The main idea is to parameterize the temperature profile in terms of these variables, such as thermal age and potential temperature, and then to convert to seismic velocities.
 We develop this thermal parameterization for the oceanic upper mantle consisting of a shallow conductive layer underlain by a convective mantle with an adiabatic temperature gradient.
 The temperature profile within the conductive layer is taken from a cooling half-space.
 The inversion with the thermal parameterization produces more plausible models and reduces the uncertainty of the seismic model while the fit to the observations remains about the same as the inversion with a purely ad-hoc seismic parameterization.
 As Figure 15 illustrates, similar thermal parameterizations may be warranted for the continental lithosphere.

 We believe that these constraints, when applied systematically, will improve upper mantle seismic models, at least beneath cratons and continental platforms and for the oceanic lithosphere.
-Further efforts in the development of a heat flow data base (including crustal radioactive heat production and thermal conductivity) are justified, therefore, at least in non-tectonic areas, and may be needed before the systematic application of the heat flow constraint.
+Further efforts in the development of a heat flow data base (including crustal radioactive heat production and thermal conductivity) are justified, therefore, at least in non-tectonic areas, and may be needed prior to the systematic application of the heat flow constraint.
 Systematic application of the theoretical constraint on the shape of the temperature profile in the oceanic mantle is more straightforward, however.
-An example is presented in Figure 16, which shows that substantial variability in the oceanic lithosphere that appears with an ad-hoc seismic parameterization is questionable on physical grounds and is not needed to fit the seismic data.
+An example is presented in Figure 16, which shows that some of the substantial variability in the oceanic lithosphere that appears with an ad-hoc seismic parameterization may be questionable on physical grounds and is not needed to fit the seismic data.
 Similar thermal modeling can be performed in subduction zones, as the subducting lithosphere heats up as it penetrates into the mantle.
 At least in motivation, this application would be similar to previous work by Spencer & Gubbins (1980), Deal et al. (1999), and Deal & Nolet (1999).

 Table 1.
-Mineralogical composition used for the upper mantle (e.g., Dick et al. 1984; McDonough &Rudnick 1998).
+Mineralogical composition used for the upper mantle (e.g., Dick et al. 1984; McDonough & Rudnick 1998).

-Olivine $(\%)$ Orthopyroxene $(\%)$ Clinopyroxene (%) Garnet (%) Spinel $(\%)$ X{Fe}
+Olivine (%) Orthopyroxene (%) Clinopyroxene (%) Garnet (%) Spinel (%) $X{Fe}$

 On-cratonic 83 15 0 2 0 0.086

 Off-cratonic 68 18 11 3 0 0.1

 Oceanic 75 21 3.5 0 0.5 0.1

 Table 2.
-Thermal parameters of the crust and upper mantle (e.g., Turcotte & Schubert 1982; Rudnicket al. 1998; Artemieva & Mooney 2001).
+Average thermal parameters of the crust and upper mantle (e.g., Rudnick et al. 1998; Artemieva & Mooney 2001).

-$\rm Q~(\mu Wm^{-3})$ $k~(\mathrm{Wm^{-1}K^{-1}})$ $\kappa~({\rm m^2 s^{-1}})$ Cratonic crust 0.3-0.7 2.5 - 3.0 1×10^{-6} Off-cratonic crust 0.4-1.4 2.5 - 3.0 1×10^{-6} Upper mantle 0.0 4.0 1×10^{-6}
+$Q~(\mu \rm W m^{-3})$ $k \; (\mathrm{Wm^{-1}K^{-1}})$ $\kappa \; (\mathrm{m}^2 \mathrm{s}^{-1})$ Cratonic crust 0.3-0.7 2.5-3.0 $1\times10^{-6}$ Off-cratonic crust 0.4-1.4 2.5 - 3.0 $1\times10^{-6}$ Upper mantle 0.0 4.0 $1\times 10^{-6}$